fisodd/www-fisodd-com/content/post/right-place.rst

 Right Place, Right Time
 #######################

-Fortunate to be a the right place at the right time,
-I have been an active participant in, or at least have a front row seat for, many of the most dramatic transformations in computing.
+Fortunate to be at the right place at the right time, I have been an active participant in, or at least have a front row seat for, many of the most dramatic transformations in computing.
 Many of these transformations have shown some similar attributes,